-Dogs adore the aroma and taste of cat food, as well as the high fat and protein contents.
+Dogs adore the aroma and taste of cat food, as well as the high fat and protein content.
 Additionally, if you free-feed Fluffy, your pup probably appreciates that there is food always available.
 Most dogs want tasty treats all of the time.
-If he has access to tempting tidbits of cat food, who can resist?
+If they have access to tempting tidbits of cat food, who can resist?

 Can My Dog Eat Cat Food?

 While cat food is not toxic to dogs, your pooch should not be getting into the kitty’s dinner.
-Your cat is an obligate carnivore and her food is specifically designed to cater to her unique dietary needs.
+Your cat is an obligate carnivore and their food is specifically designed to cater to their unique dietary needs.
 That means food that is brimming with protein and fat.

 A dog that gets into cat food one time may have an upset tummy or be gaseous.
-But if he eats it continuously, he won’t be getting the right nutrients that his body needs and will put on excess weight.
+But if they eat it continuously, they won’t be getting the right nutrients that their body needs and will put on excess weight.
 Plus, your feline will be missing out on meals!

-If you find your dog eating cat food, you need to break his unhealthy addiction.
+If you find your dog eating cat food, you need to break this unhealthy addiction.
 Here are five easy tips to do just that.

 1. Elevate Your Kitty’s Food

-One of the easiest ways to keep your dog from getting into the cat’s food is to put it in a place where he can’t reach it.
+One of the easiest ways to keep your dog from getting into the cat’s food is to put it in a place where they can’t reach it.
 Once it’s out of sight, it’ll be out of mind.
-Put your cat’s bowl on her cat tree, a table, or the kitchen counter.
-If your cat doesn’t have any health issues, she should be able to easily jump up and get to her food.
+Put your cat’s bowl on their cat tree, a table, or the kitchen counter.
+If your cat doesn’t have any health issues, they should be able to easily jump up and get to their food.

 One ingenious product to help elevate your cat’s food is K&H Pet Products’ EZ Mount Up & Away cat food bowls.
-If your kitty enjoys her spot on the window perch, why not allow her to eat there too?
+If your kitty enjoys their spot on the window perch, why not allow them to eat there too?
 The suction cup on the back of the bowl easily attaches to any clear window.